Robinson Nature Preserve: A Tranquil Florida Escape

 *The trails do not offer much shade.
 Wear sunblock and a hat.
 Avoid hot summer afternoons.
 A fall or winter visit is preferable as the temperatures will be much cooler.

 *Try to plan your visit in the morning hours in order to avoid the harsh afternoon heat.
-Even if the actual temperature is not that hot, the sun can feel much hotter in Florida.
-To me, 60 degrees feels like 80!
+Even if the actual temperature is not that hot, the blaring sun can feel much hotter in Florida.
+To me, 60 degrees feels like at least 80!
 Preferably, try to schedule your visit on a cloudy day.

 *Bring a full water bottle.
 Walking in the intense heat with high humidity and no shade really makes you work up a sweat.